Frequently asked questions

 How does a donor qualify for "Exceptional Donor" status?
 Why is there such a status?

-In order to qualify as an Exceptional Donor any these may apply:
+In order to qualify as an Exceptional Donor any one of these may apply:

 1) Must have a minimum of, or working toward, a Bachelor’s degree.

-3) High SAT, ACT, GRE, LSAT, MCAT or other relevant test scores.
+3) Above average or high SAT, ACT, GRE, LSAT, MCAT or other relevant test scores.

 4) Having a documented high IQ (or be willing to take an IQ test at recipient’s requests)